August 23, 2023

 To help reduce this pension gap, the Irish government launched the "Long-term Carers Contribution" scheme in January 2024.
 This scheme lets people who have been full-time carers for at least 20 years (1,040 weeks) qualify for the State Pension (Contributory).

-Inflation can cause your pension to lose value over time.
+Inflation can cause an employee’s pension pot to lose its value over time.

-As goods and services get more expensive, your pension pot’s purchasing power reduces.
+As goods and services get more expensive, the purchasing power of your employee’s pension pot reduces.
 Sound investment decisions and professional financial advice can help to prevent these losses.

 How does that affect pensions?

-You may need a larger pension pot to sustain yourself after retirement.
+Your employees may need a larger pension pot to sustain themselves after retirement.

-For instance, if you retire at 66 and live until 82 (average life expectancy in Ireland), your retirement fund should last 16 years.
+For instance, if they retire at 66 and live until 83 (average life expectancy in Ireland), their retirement fund should last 17 years.

 Learn about the Retirement Age in Ireland.

-Let’s look at Ireland’s three pension types to understand when you can claim your pension income:
+Let’s look at Ireland’s three pension types to understand when your employees can claim their pension income:

-• Occupational Pension: In most cases, you can claim an occupational pension when you reach the retirement age of 65 or 66, depending on any contractual provisions for mandatory retirement age.
-However, you can also claim your pension income at 50 if your employer and scheme trustees permit.
+Occupational Pension: In most cases, employees can claim an occupational pension when they reach the retirement age of 65 or 66, depending on any contractual provisions for mandatory retirement age.
+However, they can also claim their pension income at 50 if permitted by you, the employer, and the scheme’s trustees.

-• Personal Pension: You can claim your pension income at 60 by investing in an Approved Retirement Fund (ARF) or purchasing an annuity.
-You can also claim your pension income at 50 by taking an early retirement if you have retired from PAYE (Pay As You Earn) employment and are not working elsewhere.
+Personal Pension: Your employees can claim their pension income at 60 by investing in an Approved Retirement Fund (ARF) or purchasing an annuity.
+They can also claim their pension income at 50 by taking an early retirement if they have retired from PAYE (Pay As You Earn) employment and are not working elsewhere.

-• Start Saving Early: Starting pension savings early leads to higher investment growth, resulting in a larger pension pot that could sustain your standard of living during retirement.
-So, if you haven’t started saving yet, we recommend doing it immediately.
+Encourage them to Start Saving Early: Starting pension savings early leads to higher investment growth, resulting in a larger pension pot that could sustain your employee’s standard of living during retirement.
+So, if they haven’t started saving yet, we recommend doing it immediately.

-• Define Your Retirement Goals: Defining your retirement goals will allow you to make realistic pension-saving decisions.
-Once you have decided what you want, you can focus on expenses like healthcare and travel.
+Help Them Define Their Retirement Goals: Defining retirement goals will allow your employees to make realistic pension-saving decisions.
+Once they have decided what they want, they can focus on expenses like healthcare and travel.

-• Evaluate Your Investment Performance: Regularly review your pension fund performance against relevant benchmarks to make informed decisions.
-Also, consider if the value of your pension fund aligns with your retirement needs.
+Ask Them to Evaluate Their Investment Performance: Remind your employees to regularly review their pension fund’s performance against relevant benchmarks to make informed decisions.
+Also, ask them to consider if the value of their pension fund aligns with their retirement needs.

 Here are the answers to some commonly asked questions on Irish average pensions.

-The fees pension providers may charge to manage your investments typically consist of the following:
+The fees pension providers may charge to manage employee investments typically consist of the following:

-• Annual Management Charge (AMC): This ranges from 0.5% to 1.5% on average and is based on the value of your savings each year.
+Annual Management Charge (AMC): This ranges from 0.5% to 1.5% on average and is based on the value of the employee’s savings each year.
 The charges may differ across funds.

-• Entry fees/charges: Usually between 2% to 5% of your contributions.
-This fee applies to the money you invest in your pension fund.
+Entry fees/charges: Usually between 2% to 5% of your employee’s contributions.
+This fee applies to the money they invest in their pension fund.

 Under the PAYE (Pay As You Earn) system, all occupational pensions and social welfare payments from the Department of Social Protection are subject to taxation.

-However, you don’t have to pay USC (Universal Social Charge) and social insurance (PRSI contributions) on social welfare payments.
+However, employees don’t have to pay USC (Universal Social Charge) and social insurance (PRSI contributions) on social welfare payments.

-If you’re above 66, you’re liable to income tax on your annual retirement income.
+If your employee is above 66, they’re liable to income tax on their annual retirement income.

-The first part of your income is taxed at 20% based on the standard rate cut-off points, and the remaining income is taxed at a higher tax rate of 40%.
+The first part of their income is taxed at 20% based on the standard rate cut-off points, and the remaining income is taxed at a higher tax rate of 40%.

-When you retire, you can claim a portion of your pension as a tax-free lump sum (up to a specific limit), subject to certain conditions.
+When employees retire, they can claim a portion of their pension as a tax-free lump sum (up to a specific limit), subject to certain conditions.

 But does everyone have to pay taxes?

-In certain circumstances, such as if you’re 65 or older and earn below a specific income level, you may be eligible for a total income tax exemption
+In certain circumstances, such as if your employee is 65 or older and earns below a specific income level, they may be eligible for a total income tax exemption.

 This income level is called the exemption limit.